Grey Gardens

 Grey Gardens is a 1975 American documentary film by Albert and David Maysles.
 The film depicts the everyday lives of two reclusive, upper-class women, a mother and daughter both named Edith Beale, who lived in poverty at Grey Gardens, a derelict mansion at 3 West End Road in the wealthy Georgica Pond neighborhood of East Hampton, New York.
 The film was screened at the 1976 Cannes Film Festival but was not entered into the main competition.

 Ellen Hovde and Muffie Meyer also directed, and Susan Froemke was the associate producer.
-The film's editors are credited as Hovde (who also edited Gimme Shelter and Salesman), Meyer and Froemke.
+The film was edited by Hovde, Meyer and Froemke.